-Interna al Revenue Service Attach to your income tax return. rm 8833 for each treaty-based return posi ased return position may \$1,000 (\$10,000 in the case of a C corpora . , Name dentifying number Address in country of residence ence Address in the United States Che ck one or both of the following boxes as applicable: closing a treaty-based return position as re R egulations section lual resident taxpayer and is disclosing a tr ▶∟ e taxpayer is a U.S. citizen or resident (i 1 ic treaty position relied on: 3 Name, identifying number (if available to the taxpayer), and address in the United States of the payor of the income (if fixed, determinable, annual, or periodic).
-(See instructions.) a b Treaty country Article(s) 2 List the Internal Revenue Code provision(s) overruled or treaty-based return position 4 List the provision(s) of the limitation on benefits article (if any) in the treaty that the taxpayer relies on to prevent application of that article ► on to prevent application s applicable) for which the treaty benefit is
+Intern al Revenue Service Attach to your tax return.
+Atta ch a separate Form 8833 for each treaty-based return pos ition taken.
+Failure to disclose a t reaty-based return position ma resu t in a penalty of \$1,000 (\$10,000 in the case of a C corpor ation) (see section 6712).
+Vame Identifying number Addre ss in country of residence Address in the United States -ho ak one or both of the following boyes as applicable: Jue ck one or both of the following boxes as applicable: . т. a townswar is disclosing a trachy based return position on r autical by continue (11) • 11 e taxpayer is disclosing a treaty-based return position as re equired by section 6114 · · · · · · · · · · · · · • L . т и e taxpayer is a dual-resident taxpayer and is disclosing a t reaty based return position as res wired by 7 egulations section 301.7701(b)-7 ck this box if the taxpayer is a U.S. citizen or resident ( oration) 1 Enter the specific treaty position relied on: 3 Name, identifying number ( a Treaty country es of the payor of the income Article(s) - fixed, determinable, annual, or periodic).
+(See instructions 2 List the Internal Revenue Code provision(s) overruled or modified by the treaty-based return position 4 List the provision(s) of the limitation on benefits article (if a any) in the treaty that the taxpaye r relies on to prevent application of that article >